 This Economic Impact Study of the Port of Vancouver is based on a telephone survey of members of each of the economic sectors.
-Participants were identified from The Great Waterway and the Journal of Commerce, "Port Telephone Tickler", internal Port of Vancouver tenant lists, and internal data bases maintained by Martin Associates.
-Telephone interviews were used to achieve a 100 percent response rate in all sectors.
-In addition to data collected from the 245 interviews, published data was collected from several sources.
+Participants were identified from The Merchants Exchange of Portland and the Journal of Commerce, "Port Telephone Tickler", internal Port of Vancouver tenant lists, and internal data bases maintained by Martin Associates.
+Telephone interviews were used to achieve a 95 percent response rate in all sectors.
+In addition to data collected from the 268 interviews, published data was collected from several sources.
 These publications include: